Charles Chauncy

-Life
+Early life and education

-Charles Chauncy was born at Ardeley, Hertfordshire, England.
+Chauncy was born at Ardeley, Hertfordshire, England.
 The village was then known as Yardley.
 The manor belonged to the Dean and Chapter of St Paul's Cathedral, which leased the manor-house (a moated property called "Ardeley Bury") and the demesne lands to the Chauncy family.

+He was educated at Westminster School in London, and then at Trinity College at the University of Cambridge, where he later was a lecturer in Greek.

+Career

-He was educated at Westminster School, then at Trinity College, Cambridge, where he later was a lecturer in Greek.
-In 1627 the College arranged for him to be appointed vicar of St Mary's, the parish church of Ware, Hertfordshire.
-In 1633 he left Ware to become vicar of Marston St. Lawrence, Northamptonshire.
+In 1627, the College arranged for him to be appointed vicar of St Mary's, the parish church of Ware, Hertfordshire.
+In 1633, he left Ware to become vicar of Marston St. Lawrence, Northamptonshire.
 At both parishes he faced disciplinary procedures for his Puritan views which included opposition to communion rails.

 He emigrated to America in 1637.
 He preached at Plymouth until 1641, then at Scituate where, says Cotton Mather, "he remained for three years and three times three years, cultivating the vineyard of the Lord."
 He was appointed president of Harvard College in 1654.
 He held that office until his death in 1671.
-His descendants also include Connecticut Governor and National Baseball Hall of Fame member, Morgan Bulkeley.
+His descendants also include Connecticut governor and National Baseball Hall of Fame member, Morgan Bulkeley.
 Besides a number of sermons, Chauncy published The Doctrine of the Sacrament, with the Right Use Thereof (1642); The Plain Doctrine of the Justification of a Sinner in the Sight of God (1659), a collection of 26 sermons; and Antisynodalia Scripta Americana (1662).

 During his time at Plymouth and Scituate, Chauncy got into a heated debate with the religious and secular leaders of the Plymouth Colony over the issue of baptism.
 Chauncy taught that only baptism by full immersion was valid, while the Separatist Elders taught that sprinkling water over the body was just as valid.
 The sprinkling method of baptism was much preferred in New England due to its cooler and harsher climate.
 The religious leaders of the Plymouth Colony held public debates, trying to convince Chauncy to change his views.
 When Chauncy still did not change his views, the Pilgrim leaders wrote to congregations in Boston and New Haven soliciting their views, and all the congregations wrote back that both forms of baptism were valid.
 Still, Chauncy did not change his teachings.
 It was because of this issue that Chauncy left Plymouth for Scituate in 1641.

 A year after arriving in Scituate, Chauncy had a chance to practice what he preached, when he publicly baptized his twin sons by full immersion.
 The plan backfired when one of his sons passed out due to being dunked in the water.
 The mother of the child who was supposed be baptized at the same event refused to let it happen, and according to John Winthrop, got a hold of Chauncy and "near pulled him into the water".
 When Chauncy was hired to be President of Harvard, he had to promise the leaders in Boston that he would keep his views on baptism quiet.